disgruntledjedi/disgruntledjedi/README.md

 - 👋 Hi, I’m @disgruntledjedi
 - 👀 I’m interested in creative things.
 Writer.
 Photography.
 Visual World Building.
-- 🌱 I’m currently learning Unreal Engine 5, AI Art, C++.
+- 🌱 I’m currently learning Unreal Engine 5, Python
 - 🐉 At this point, here to learn, will reach out to collaborate when I feel I can contribute great visuals and stories.

 <!---